sewenew/redis-plus-plus/README.md

 ```
 cmake -DCMAKE_PREFIX_PATH=/path/to/hiredis -DCMAKE_INSTALL_PREFIX=/path/to/install/redis-plus-plus -DREDIS_PLUS_PLUS_CXX_STANDARD=11 ..
 ```

+**NOTE**: You should build *redis-plus-plus* and your application with the same standard, e.g. if you build *redis-plus-plus* with C++17 standard, you MUST also build your application code with C++17 standard.

 When compiling *redis-plus-plus*, it also compiles a test program, which might take a while.
 However, you can disable building test with the following cmake option: `-DREDIS_PLUS_PLUS_BUILD_TEST=OFF`.